petele/WebApp-CodeLab/Docs/Instructions.md

 * Using an MVC framework
 * Making cross-domain requests and handling JSON data
-* Creating user interfaces & experiences that feel app like
+* Creating user interfaces & experiences that are action oriented and app-like
 * Enabling offline experiences

 ### Prerequisites